rapid7/insightconnect-workflows/workflows/Block_Host_with_Check_Point_Firewall_from_Slack/help.md

 # Version History

-* 1.0.3 - Update Acknowledge Request step's message to mention Checkpoint
+* 1.0.3 - Update Acknowledge Request step's message to mention Check Point
 * 1.0.2 - Pass channel name from trigger to all subsequent steps so user only has to configure channel once
 * 1.0.1 - Help amendments
 * 1.0.0 - Initial workflow